Density matrix renormalization group approach to the low temperature thermodynamics of correlated 1D fermionic models: Methods

+We seek a cutoff $E_C(N,N_e)$ at system size $N$ and retain all states $R(N,N_e)$ with $E_p(N,N_e) \le E_C(N,N_e)$.
+The cutoff must be high enough to suppress finite-size effects and yet low enough for the truncated spectrum to return converged thermodynamics in a narrow range $T(N)$ at each system size.

-We typically increase the cutoff $E_C(N,N_e)$ to include $200-300$ states in the sector (usually $S^Z = 0$) that contains the ground state.
-The total number of states $R(N,N_e)$ is three or four times larger due to contributions from sectors with Zeeman degeneracy $2S + 1$.
-The cutoff must be high enough~\cite{sudip19} to converge or almost converge the maximum of $S(T,N)/T$.
-The truncated entropy $S(T,N,N_e)$ has $E_j(N,N_e)\leq E_C(N,N_e)$ in Eq. \ref{eq:scaled_partition}.
-Fig.~\ref{fig4} shows the dependence of $S(T,N,N_e)/T$ on $E_C(N,N_e)$ for representative cases, three panels with $N_e = N$ and one with $N_e = N/2$.
-As expected, convergence to $S(T,N,N_e)$ is excellent at low $T \leq T_N$, marked by arrows.
-Less expected is the sudden onset of cutoff dependence around $T_N$ in each panel.
-The fact that $50\%$ larger $E_C$ only increases $T_N$ slightly speaks to the rapidly increasing contribution of states above the cutoff.
+We typically increase $E_C(N,N_e)$ to include $200-300$ states in the $S^Z = 0$ sector that contains the ground state. $R(N,N_e)$ is three or four times larger due to contributions from sectors with Zeeman degeneracy $2S + 1$.
+The truncated entropy $S_C(T,N,N_e)$ has $E_j(N,N_e)\leq E_C(N,N_e)$ in Eq. \ref{eq:scaled_partition}.
+The cutoff criterion~\cite{sudip19} is to converge or almost converge the maximum of $S_C(T,N)/T$.
+Fig.~\ref{fig4} shows the dependence of $S_C(T,N,N_e)/T$ on $E_C(N,N_e)$ for representative cases, three panels with $N_e = N$ and one with $N_e = N/2$.
+As expected, convergence to $S_C(T,N,N_e)$ is excellent at low $T$.
+Once reached, the maximum $T(N)$ marked by arrows becomes insensitive to additional increase of the cutoff.

-The cutoffs used in most of the following calculations are the green curves in Fig.~\ref{fig3}, the second highest $E_C$.
-Table~\ref{tab2} lists $E_C(N,N_e)$ and $R(N,N_e)$.
-Higher $E_C$ is an option but is too time intensive for all results.
-With $E_C/T_N \sim 10$, the Boltzmann factor of neglected states is less than $10^{-5}$.
+The cutoffs used in most of the following calculations are the green curves in Fig.~\ref{fig4}, the second highest $E_C$.
+Table~\ref{tab2} lists $E_C(N,N_e)$, $T(N)$ and $R(N,N_e)$.
+Higher $E_C$ is an option but is time intensive.
+As also found for noninteracting fermions in the Appendix, $T(N)$ is close to the finite size gap $\Delta(N)$ at system size $N$.
+Convergence to the thermodynamic limit requires, quite reasonably, $T(N) \sim \Delta(N)$.
+The DMRG excitations are the most accurate in this range.
+With $E_C/T(N) \sim 10$ at $U = 2$ in Table~\ref{tab2}, the Boltzmann factors of neglected states are less than $5 \times 10^{-5}$ and are also small for less accurate excitations close to the cutoff.